MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-schema-design.md

 For more detailed deployment instructions, See [Create API Instances](get-started-create-api-instances.md#create-makes-hosting-resources)

-## Create Client Application with MAKES REST APIs
+## Create a client application with MAKES APIs

-Now that we have a set of backend MAKES APIs to serve our linked private library publications.
+Now that we have a set of backend MAKES APIs to serve our linked library publications.
 The last step is to create the frontend client to showcase the publication filter capability.
 In the remaining sections of the tutorial, we will be using the sample UI code to illustrate how to retrieve data and generate filters via Evaluate and Histogram APIs.

 ### Use sample UI code to see them in action

 We've created a sample client app written in javascript along with MAKES.
-After custom index deployment is complete, you should be able to see the private library example application by visiting: `<Makes_Instance_Url>/examples/privateLibraryExample/privateLibraryExample.html`
+After custom index deployment is complete, you should be able to see the private library example application by visiting:

+`<Makes_Instance_Url>/examples/privateLibraryExample/privateLibraryExample.html`

 Alternatively, you can download the sample client files listed below and run it locally.
-Modify the `hostUrl` variable in `makesInteractor.js` and point it to your MAKES instance with custom index.
-You can then and debug the application by launching the application in a browser with `privateLibraryExample.html`

 - `<Makes_Instance_Url>/examples/privateLibraryExample/privateLibraryExample.js`
 - `<Makes_Instance_Url>/examples/privateLibraryExample/privateLibraryExample.html`